Ultrastrong light-matter interaction in a multimode photonic crystal: Nonperturbative transport of a single photon

-The single-photon transport measurements are performed by applying a weak probe field and recording the amplitude of the transmitted field through the photonic crystal.
+The transport measurements are performed by applying a weak probe field and recording the transmitted field through the photonic crystal.
+We probe the single-photon response in a heterodyne measurement using a coherent state input field with an average photon number significantly below one.
 The probe frequency is varied over a broad range that covers the full dispersive band of the lattice.
-The transmission spectrum, shown in \Figref{fig:1}d, reveals a set of frequency-resolved resonances which correspond to the lattice modes hybridized with the fluxonium internal states.
+The transmission spectrum, shown in \Figref{fig:1}d, reveals a set of frequency-resolved resonances that correspond to the lattice modes hybridized with the fluxonium internal states.
 As the external magnetic bias is varied, we observe periodic disturbances in the resonance spectrum with two distinct modulation periods.
-The short and long periods coincide with the insertion of an additional flux quantum through the large fluxonium loop and the smaller SQUID loops, respectively.
-This large asymmetry $(\Phi_{\text{B}}/\Phi_{\text{C}}\approx 16)$ allows independent control over the fluxonium spectrum and its coupling strength with the metamaterial.
+The short and long periods coincide with the insertion of an additional flux quantum through the large fluxonium loop and the smaller SQuID loops, respectively.
+This large asymmetry $(\Phi_{\text{B}}/\Phi_{\text{C}}\approx 16)$ allows nearly independent control over the fluxonium spectrum and its coupling strength with the metamaterial.
 The transmission measurements are focused at flux bias values $\Phi_{\text{B}}\approx (2n+1)\Phi_0/2$ where the fluxonium resonance, corresponding to the transition from the ground state to the first excited state, enters the lattice band.
 Going to larger bias values, by increasing $n$, we are accessing increasing values of the coupling strength $g_{01}/\omega_0$.
-In \Figref{fig:2}a we show the transmission spectrum centered around $\Phi_{\text{B}}\approx \Phi_0/2$, where the coupler SQUID is biased around its lowest inductance value.
+In \Figref{fig:2}a we show the transmission spectrum centered around $\Phi_{\text{B}}\approx \Phi_0/2$, where the coupler SQuID is biased around its lowest inductance value.
 Tuning the qubit frequency $\varepsilon_{01} = \varepsilon_1 - \varepsilon_0$ across the photonic crystal spectrum leads to a clear extinction in the transmission amplitude for modes in the vicinity of the fluxonium resonance.
 This is explained by the destructive interference between the incoming probe field and the forward propagating field radiated by the qubit~\cite{Astafiev_Science2010}.
-Additionally, we observe that the dressed lattice modes are displaced in frequency upon tuning the qubit into the band, in agreement with previous multimode experiments~\cite{Kuzmin_npj2019, Puertas_npj2019}.
-The fluxonium circuit parameters are inferred from matching the flux dependence of the $\varepsilon_{01}$ transition to the data.